Joker-SMF/SMF-HideCodeTagsFromGuests/readme.txt

 This mod will hide the content of code tags from guests.

-Instead of content of code tags guests will be shown a message saying -
+Instead of content of code tags, guests will be shown a default message saying -

 Only registered users can see contents.
 Please click here to Register or Login.

+With the admin panel provided by the mod, an admin can:
+- Enable/disable the mod
+- Select the boards on which mod should be enabled
+- Change the message to be shown to guests

 License
  * This SMF Modification is subject to the Mozilla Public License Version